 - a.
-On both ends of the pump shaft, install a lockwasher (24B) with the tangs facing outward, followed by a locknut (24A) with the tapered end inward.
+On both ends of the pump shaft, Install a lockwasher (24B) with the tangs facing outward, followed by a locknut (24A) with the tapered end inward.
 Ensure the inner tang "A" of the lockwasher is located in the slot in the shaft threads, bending it slightly, if necessary. - Tighten both locknuts (24A) to ensure that the bearings (24) are bottomed in the head recess.
 DO NOT overtighten and bend or shear the lockwasher inner tang. - c.
 Loosen both locknuts one complete turn. - d.
 Tighten one locknut until a slight rotor drag is felt when turning the shaft by hand. - e.
 Back off the nut the width of one lockwasher tang "B".
 Secure the nut by bending the closest aligned lockwasher tang into the slot in the locknut.
-The pump should turn freely when rotated by hand.
+The pump should turn freely when rotated by hand. - f.
 Tighten the opposite locknut by hand until it is snug against the bearing.
 Then, using a spanner wrench, tighten the nut the width of one lockwasher tang.
 Tighten just past the desired tang, then back off the nut to align the tang with the locknut slot.
 Secure the nut by bending the aligned lockwasher tang into the slot in the locknut.
-Tighten locknut setscrews (24C) on both ends of shaft.
-The pump should continue to turn freely when rotated by hand.
+The pump should continue to turn freely when rotated by hand. - g.

-- f.
 To check adjustment, grasp the nut and washer with fingers and rotate back and forth.
 If this cannot be done, one or both locknuts are too tight and should be alternately loosened one stop at a time (.001") (25 microns).
-Begin by loosening the locknut adjusted last. - g.
-After adjustment is complete, remove the bearing cover capscrews and 3/8" washers from both ends of the pump.
+Begin by loosening the locknut adjusted last. - After adjustment is complete, remove the bearing cover capscrews and 3/8" washers from both ends of the pump.

-- 12. Inspect the grease seal (104) for wear or damage and replace as required.
+- 13. Inspect the grease seal (104) for wear or damage and replace as required.
 Grease the outside diameter of the grease seal and push it into the bearing cover (27 or 27A) with the lip of the seal inward.
-The lip will face outward when the bearing cover is installed on the head - 13.
+The lip will face outward when the bearing cover is installed on the head - 14.
 Attach a new bearing cover gasket (26) and the bearing cover to the head.
-Install and torque the bearing cover capscrews (28) to 15 lbs. ft (20 Nm). - 14.
+Install and torque the bearing cover capscrews (28) to 15 lbs. ft (20 Nm). - 15.
 Follow steps 14 and 15 to install the grease seal and bearing cover (27 or 27A) on the opposite side of the pump.
+On TXV pump models, the outboard bearing cover (27) is also a shaft protector and must be installed on the non-driven shaft end. - On 2 and 2.5-inch pump models, push the dirt shield (123A) over the inboard shaft and firmly against the bearing cover (27).